 I Want To Deal With My Debt.
 What Should I Expect From a Personal Insolvency Practitioner?

 One of the first things a PIP will do is get a Protective Certificate for those who are struggling financially.
-This would stop any creditors pursuing them for a limited amount of time to allow time for proposals and negotiations.
+This would stop any creditors from pursuing them for a limited amount of time to allow time for proposals and negotiations.

 Personal Insolvency Practitioners will: